 Buyers who can afford to spend the extra money that will be necessary to purchase a home in a boom will be making a great investment so long as they are willing to sell the property before the bubble bursts and prices deflate, leaving them with a home worth less than they paid for it.

 Prospective buyers who have limited financial resources may find that they simply can’t afford to buy a home in a boom.
 A boom is defined by prices that exceed what the average income of the people who live in the area could afford, meaning that most people would have a hard time paying a mortgage.

-It’s important to note that there’s inherent risk in buying a home in a boom market.
-If you’re unable to sell of the property before prices begin declining, you could wind up upside down.
-This means that you owe more than your house is worth, and if you’ve got a mortgage, your stuck with high payments or coming up with the difference between your home’s value and the price you paid for the home.
+It’s important to note that there’s an inherent risk in buying a home in a booming market.
+If you’re unable to sell the property before prices begin declining, you could wind up upside down.
+This means that you owe more than your house is worth, and if you’ve got a mortgage, you’re stuck with high payments or coming up with the difference between your home’s value and the price you paid for the home.

 Rent prices often aren’t affected as much as home values in a boom, though they’ll likely see some increase.
 However, renters may find that there are fewer rentals out there since investors often stand to make more by selling a property than renting it out.